Clicky

 Careers in graphic design are not going anywhere, and many companies are hiring qualified graduates who are not even conducting background checks.
 Design is a flexible career journey that can allow you to freelance from your home, or plug you into the payroll of an established company as a permanent employee.
 The options for this degree are endless.
 Furthermore, many graphic designers work for themselves doing freelance work and are self-employed.

-Design is a growing field and excellent for anyone interested in designing websites, visual marketing, game design, and working with digital multimedia platforms.
-There are many ways to engage with this industry, but even an associate’s degree alone can get your foot in the door.
+Design is a growing field and excellent for anyone interested in designing websites, visual marketing, game design, or working with digital multimedia platforms.
+There are many ways to engage with this industry, but even an associate’s degree alone can get you in the door.
 There are many graphic design degrees in this broad field at a community college, trade school, or even online.

 • Jobs Available: Graphic Designer job, Web Designer, Video Editor